Please note that during the pandemic we are only allowed one person per dog in the group classes.

 Be aware of poorly run puppy socialisation classes with unsupervised off lead play as these can be worse than not attending any training classes at all.
 Allowing puppies too much off lead play or the wrong sort of play, does nothing to help your pup grow into a sociable adult dog.
 It doesn’t take long for some puppies to learn to bully with others becoming fearful, possibly resulting in the need to use defence aggression.
 At our puppy training school, very occasionally puppies are allowed to play together, but this is not the focus of the lessons as play can quickly get out of hand and become inappropriate.
 We prefer to concentrate on confidence building, life skills & basic obedience, manners, polite behaviour, self-control and husbandry.
 Socialistion isn’t about getting puppies to interact with all other dogs, its about teaching them how to behave in the presence of other dogs, which should include ignoring them as well as saying hello.
 The key to appropriate socialisation is teaching your pup they don’t always have to say hello!
 Socialisation isn’t about interacting with everything, its about being exposed to things in an appropriate safe and beneficial manner.
 Pups should learn they don’t (and shouldn’t) always get to say hello.

 This is a 6 week course.
-The cost of this course is £95. *****Special offer***** Purchase the online course and get the in-person course for £75.
-By purchasing the online course you will have access to 39videos and 40 page E-Book which means that you will have access to everything we cover in class, at home too.
-So you can watch the videos as many times as you like at a time to suit you.
+The cost of this course is £95. *****Special offer***** Purchase the online course and get the in-person course for £65.
+By purchasing the online course you will have access to 39videos and 40 page E-Book which means that you will have access to everything we cover in class, plus much much more.
+You can watch the videos as many times as you like at a time to suit you.

 During the 6 weeks of puppy school you will be shown how to teach your pup the basic cues such as sit; down, impulse control, walking nicely on the lead, coming back when called, controlled greetings, jumping up, housetraining, mouthing/biting & nipping, how to settle and teach you how to prepare puppy for a life time of handling at vet visits.
 If you start teaching your puppy how to respond and act when they’re young you will make it a lot easier as they grow into adolescents and then on to adulthood.
 If you would you like to train your puppy using a modern approach to training based on positive reinforcement methods then this is the class for you.